MrR0807/Notes/understanding-parquet-file.md

 ## File's metadata importance

-This section will use a lot from [1], but instead of `bash` scripts and thought practices, I'll build a simple database in Java.
+This section will use a lot from [1], but instead of `bash` scripts and thought practices, I'll build a simple database in Java and explore simplified metadata and indexes.
+Also, I will not implement compaction, because Parquet does not formulate such practices.
+However, those practices could be implemented in downstream specialised databases which input Parquet files.

 One of key components in Parquet is metadata.
 Metadata allows for quick seek of information.....